TRYING TO DECIDE BETWEEN A BOBSWEEP VS. ROOMBA ROBOT VACUUM FOR YOUR HOME?

 The Roomba 690, on the other hand, is a workhorse vacuum that you can control using your phone or a smart speaker assistant.

-- You want to control your vacuum away from the home – or via a smart speaker.
+- You want to control your vacuum away from home – or via a smart speaker.

-If you want a cleaner you can control and schedule from anywhere, at any time – then choose the Roomba 690.
+If you want a vacuum cleaner and mop you can control and schedule from anywhere, at any time – then choose the Roomba 690.